What are Natural Incontinence Remedies?

 This is a Chinese herbal remedy for urinary problems which holistic veterinarians sometimes prescribe for canine incontinence.
 It is made from the praying mantis egg case and can be purchased in pill form.

 The effectiveness of natural, herbal, or alternative therapies for incontinence will depend on the underlying condition causing incontinence and the treatment method used.
 Your veterinarian’s guidance can help you choose the most appropriate at-home therapy or supplementation.
+It is not advised you choose a natural remedy before seeking vet advice.

 It may take some time to see the effects of herbal supplementation and dietary changes, but most treatment methods above do not require recovery time or special care specifically associated with the therapy.